How to exclude files, folders and drives from backups in Storage Protect

 then the file "summary.dat" will not be backed up even though the Include directive is below the Exclude.dir directive.
 The Exclude.dir directives are read and processed first.

 The output will list the directives in the order in which they will be applied.
 As described above, you may also check what data may be backed up by running the GUI and browsing the files on your machine.
-Spectrum Protect will not permit excluded files to be backed up, and will mark them with a barred red circle to indicate this.
+Storage Protect will not permit excluded files to be backed up, and will mark them with a barred red circle to indicate this.

 • To exclude multiple files with a common component in their name, use * and ? wildcards.
 The * matches any number of any character; the ? matches any single character.
 Thus to exclude any files whose names begin temp in the C:\tempdata folder use: